 A continuation of Practicum I. The student works in a face-to-face relationship with a client under the supervision of a field supervisor.
 One-hundred-fifty (150) clock hours of counseling and counseling-related activities is the minimum requirement for successful completion.
 Weekly campus meetings are also required.
 Weekly meetings will be organized and directed by the graduate faculty.
-An additional fee is charged.
 Prerequisite: COU 545 Practicum I, completion of core course work, and liability insurance.